Got a question not found here? Ask away!

 Q: WHAT KIND OF FILM CAN I PRODUCE?

 A: When you sign up you will declare what type of film you intend to produce.
 This can be changed if needed.
 Film types are listed HERE.
 Note: some film categories have different timelines and criteria for judging.
-Within each type you can choose any genre: comedy, drama, noir, sci-fi, action adventure etc. that is appropriate to the assigned or chosen scripture, as long as you abide by the Content Rules.
+Carefully read the descriptions before choosing.

 Q: CAN I USE AN EXISTING SCRIPT?

 Write of Passage (WP) and Alumni Films are the only types that allow existing scripts.
 For a WP script (choose from this list), you MUST contact us prior to starting to make sure the script is available.
 We are here to facilitate this and we want you to succeed!
-Inquire at [email protected].
-NEW! the Proof of Concept non-speed film type also allows a pre-existing script, perhaps an excerpt from a feature script or TV pilot.
+See how a script is licensed HERE.

 Q: WHAT IS THE PROCESS IN A NUTSHELL?